freebsd/freebsd-quarterly/2018q3/loader.md

 It's anticpated that no further changes to the FORTH loader or the FORTH scripts will happen.
-They are quite mature and bullet proof at tnhis point and it's unlikely that an undiscovered bug will need to be fixed before retirement.
+They are quite mature and bullet proof at this point and it's unlikely that an undiscovered bug will need to be fixed before retirement.

 Other work in progress includes Toomas Soome's port to OpenIndiana.
 In